Quit Vaping Plan with Daily Execution Steps

 How long should a quit plan be?

 Plan at least 6-8 weeks with weekly reviews.
 The first two weeks need the highest level of structure.
-Practical next step: pick one high-risk scenario and write your response script now.
+Next step: identify your highest-risk trigger for today.

 Should I reduce first or quit immediately?

 Both can work.
 Choose the approach you are most likely to execute consistently and track honestly.
-Practical next step: schedule a 10-minute weekly review in your calendar.
+Write a 60-second response you can do when that trigger appears.

 What should every quit plan include?

 Quit date, trigger map, craving protocol, support contacts, and a setback recovery script.
-Practical next step: track the next seven days to confirm the change is working.
+Tell one support person what you are working on this week.

 How often should I review my plan?

 Weekly reviews are ideal.
 Adjust quickly when patterns show repeated high-risk situations.
-Practical next step: pick one high-risk scenario and write your response script now.
+Schedule a 10-minute weekly review on your calendar.

 What if my plan fails in week one?

 Restart immediately, simplify the process, and strengthen defenses around the trigger that caused the slip.
-Practical next step: schedule a 10-minute weekly review in your calendar.
+If you slip, restart quickly and update the plan the same day.

 Related Guides and Support